damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 The application allows You to write messages in two languages (PL/ENG) with 3 different characters who can collect information provided via the messenger by user, use them data during the conversation and send in an interesting form to the user e-mail.

+_To facilitate navigation within the description, each section title links to the corresponding section.
+However, through the arrow ⬆ in the title of a specific section, you can refer to the closest list of specific sections._

 <br/>

 ## Desktop version: